lukstafi/navi-parens/README.md

 Currently, navigating scopes with multicharacter closing brackets might not work well.

-Currently, interaction of brackets with definitions can be undesirable in e.g. JavaScript with definitions inside a `for` loop header or `if` condition.
-I plan to fix it.
-(TODO: what's the status?)

 If Navi Parens logs assertion failure, maybe the language has delimiters other than those in the configuration.

 When navigating down out of a scope with both indentation and bracket scopes enabled, where the scope brackets are both the first non-white characters on their lines (as often happens with braces in JSON files), the behavior can be a bit unintuitive: the cursor can end up before the closing bracket/brace.
 That is because we jump out of the indentation scope, since it is contained (not just overlapping) in the brackets scope.
 We remain within the brackets scope.
 It is the intended behavior.